 Airport transfers from Pisa and Florence are common, particularly when visitors are staying in the countryside.
 For example, from Pisa to Siena I greet clients at the airport and drive them to their lodgings.
 The ride is about 2 hours, cost varies depending on where exactly your drop-off point is.
-Let's say its in Siena city itself.
-I'd quote someone around 180 euros for the one way trip.
-Keep in mind that I offer "door to door" service as opposed to taking a bus or shuttle where you have to walk or use more public transport once you arrive in Siena to reach your hotel.
+Let's say its in Siena city itself, so the cost would be 250 euros for the one-way trip.
+Keep in mind that I offer "door to door" service as opposed to taking a bus or shuttle where you have to walk or use additional public transport once you arrive in Siena to reach your hotel.
 No extra walking necessary!

 How about wineries and wine tastings in particular?

 Yes, these are definitely the most requested.
 Clients love being able to go out to the countryside and fully enjoy the ride through the Tuscan countryside as well as the experience of the tastings without worrying about how much they drink.
 All of Tuscany can pretty much be considered a vast wine estate where Chianti is of course one of the most important brands, but it's not the only one.
 One of the best wines in the world is the Brunello di Montalcino, so if clients wish to go there, I can organize a fantastic full, 10 hour day trip to the area and some of the best wineries in the area.
 Let's not forget the great Syrahs of Cortona or the Nobile di Montepulciano, the excellent white Vernaccia di San Gimignano or the coastal area of Bolgheri, famous for its "Super Tuscans" and the Maremma area, beautiful and still largely not trampled by mass tourism.

 Sounds like you are definitely passionate about wine.
 Do you choose the wineries you take clients to or do they ask for specific ones?